 When I went through this exercise back in February 2017 I tried out three thin clients:

 Having set up each machine I did a make clean followed by time make bzImage to get the following results:

 Z90D D10DP FX160 real 43m 23.11s 49m 16.16s 1hr 8m 04s user 41m 21.27s 46m 56.87s 1hr 5m 06s sys 1m 46.47s 2m 03.65s 2m 59.61s

 In January 2018, with kernel 4.8.17, the initial build time was 1 hour 12 minutes on the Wyse D10DP.
 I guess this reflects the drivers and features that have been added to the kernel since release 4.2.9.

 Note: The timings are for the first pass when everything is compiled.
 Thereafter, after I edited the kernel .config file to remove the unwanted drivers the build time was around 1 minute 20 seconds.
 It took a similar time to rebuild the kernel after I had edited the pata_cs5536.c driver file.

-The next step is to fire up the App Browser and download and install the various extensions we'll need.
+Having put together a basic Tiny Core platform the next step is to fire up the App Browser and download and install the various extensions you'll need.

 We need to install:

 The first is to set things up for your keyboard (if non-US) - don't forget to add kmap=qwerty/uk or the equivalent to the syslinux/extlinux boot menu if you haven't already.